psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

     * Excellon data is trickier.
 When you select your drill file, you will have the option of ‘Top’ or ‘Bottom’.
 This means you can drill holes from the top or bottom layer.
 Always choose ‘Top’, because PhCNC64’s natural processing order does the top of the board first, and if holes are drilled on the first side processed, they can be used as fiducials to align the second side.

         * If you are lucky, the default decimal places and zero suppression settings will ‘just work’.
 The software will draw the drill holes as yellow dots on your design.
 Look carefully and see if the holes seem to be in the right places.
 If they aren’t, you’ll need to double-click on the drill layer in the upper right pane and edit the settings.
+You may need to play with the settings to get it to work.

     * Don’t forget to import an outline (mechanical) layer to define the cutout boundary.